 As we see, in the process of a metaprogram development we, on one hand, incrementally create the future precondition of this program by adding to it underivable conditions that we shall need later, and on the other - we incrementally create the future strongest postcondition of the program by adding to it hereditary conditions.
+This means that the strongest postcondition of a program is a conjunction of all its hereditary conditions.

-&lt;sup>81 We may also think about "less trivial" underivable conditions such as, e.g., conditions describing properties of databases, that can't be created by Lingua programs, but at the same time can be processed by such programs.
 At the same time we have "to keep a repository" of immanent conditions that we shall need to prove some facts, e.g., metaimplications, in developing our metaprograms.
-More about a "logistics" of conditions in Sec.
-13.1 ???

-9.4 Metaprogram constructions rules
+9.4 Provably correct metaprograms